Cath-L/saas-user-analysis/README.md

 Filtering out specific background job types for focused analysis.
 Presenting the results in a structured format for insights.
-Detailed documentation of the BigQuery SQL queries and the resulting analysis can be found in README-analysis.md .
+Detailed documentation of the BigQuery SQL queries and the resulting analysis can be found in README-analysis.md

-SQL Queries and Analysis (Examples)
-[You can keep a few of your original example SQL queries here if you want to show the initial exploration, or you can remove this section entirely to keep this README focused on the data generation.]

 Tools Used
 Python: For synthetic data generation.